hmrc/income-tax-mtd-changelog/README.md

 Please note the following API versions will be deprecated at the beginning of July 2024 and will retire after six months as per HMRC API Life Cycle & Deprecation Standards:

-- Self Assessment Business Source Adjustable Summary v4.0
+- Self Employment Business v3.0
 - Property Business v3.0
 - Self Assessment Individual Details v1.0